 What are Cow Tails?

-Cow tails that I've seen online are the color of rawhide chews, long and thin like a raw bone, and I read that the interior contains meat and small pieces of bone.
-It's not something that I've tried with my dogs so I wonder if they're safe.
+Cow tails that I've seen online are the color of rawhide chews, long and thin like a raw bone.
+I read that the interior contains meat and small pieces of bone.
+I've not tried it with my dogs, so I wonder if they're safe.

-Karen, one of my readers, commented that she was going to try cow tails with her 26-pound pup and I asked her to report back on how her dog did with them because I had never heard of them and I’m always on the lookout for something new.
+One of my readers commented that she would try cow tails with her 26-pound pup, and I asked her to report back on how her dog did with them because I had never heard of them and I’m always looking for something new.
 Here is Karen’s response:

 Hi Kimberly –